dolthub/docs/packages/doltlab/content/administrator/administrator.md

 title: "Administrator Guide"
 ---

+# Administrator Guide

 This guide will cover how to perform common DoltLab administrator configuration and tasks for the latest versions of DoltLab, >= `v2.1.0`.
 These versions use the `installer` binary included in DoltLab's `.zip` file.
+For instructions on running DoltLab in Enterprise mode and configuring exclusive Enterprise features, see the [Enterprise Guide](./enterprise.md).
 If you're using an older version of DoltLab that does not include the `installer`, please see the [pre-installer Admin guide](./pre-installer-administrator-guide.md).

 1. [File issues and view release notes](#issues-release-notes)
 2. [Backup DoltLab data](#backup-restore-volumes)